Bohjaangles/minaa-admin/admin-page/demo-script.md

 The Report Detail Screen displays things like the status of the report, the date it was reported, and more.

 Back to the map, let's try and make our own report.
+[PAUSE]

 ## walkthrough part 2